DSDHX/VGP125-Mid-Exam-Hangman-Game/README.md

 Selecting option one will bring you to the game where players must guess a specific word.
 Each player has 5 attempts to guess the word and will lose one attempt for each wrong letter.
 If the player runs out of 5 attempts without guessing the word, a message will be displayed that says “You Lose”, showing the correct word and offering an option to return to the main menu of the game.

+In section two, the player must enter a word that will be added to the game´s list.
+Upon doing so, a message will confirm that the word has been successfully added.

+In section three, the player can view the list of added words and has the option to remove any word by simply entering the number corresponding to that word.
+Massages will be displayed to inform the player if the word has been removed from the game.

 The code involves basic C#.
 The core part is that a new string is created by a ***new string('_', selectedWord.Length)***.
 The string contains ***selectedWord.Length*** underscores.
 Then, use the ***ToCharArray()*** method to convert it into an array of characters.
 When the player guesses the letter correctly.
 The underscores will turn into the correct letter.

 # Credit